Bioacoustic Geolocation: Species Sounds as Geographic Signals: Introduction

 \section{Introduction}

-Image geolocation has been extensively studied in the computer vision community, with methods exploring classification~\cite{weyand2016planet, vo2017revisiting, muller2018geolocation, seo2018cplanet, berton2022rethinking, pramanick2022world, clark2023we}, contrastive learning~\cite{vivanco2024geoclip, klemmer2023satclip} and multimodal representations~\cite{zhu2021vigor, yang2021cross, zhu2022transgeo}.
+Image geolocation has been extensively studied in the computer vision community, with methods exploring classification~\cite{weyand2016planet, vo2017revisiting, seo2018cplanet, berton2022rethinking, pramanick2022world, clark2023we}, contrastive learning~\cite{vivanco2024geoclip, klemmer2023satclip} and multimodal representations~\cite{zhu2021vigor, yang2021cross, zhu2022transgeo}.
 The best models can place 40\% of images within 25 km of their actual location, rivaling top human geoguessers~\cite{haas2024pigeon}.
 In this work, we shift focus to predicting the recording location of audio, addressing the unique challenges of global audio geolocation.

-Image geolocation methods look for visual cues like famous landmarks, landscape type, or architectural style to infer location from a random image.
-Geolocating random audio, however, can be ill-posed, as many sounds are not necessarily associated with a specific geographic location.
+Image geolocation relies on visual cues such as famous landmarks, landscape types, or architectural styles to infer location from a random image.
+By contrast, cues tied to a geographic location are less salient in audio.
 Early studies~\cite{pokorny2019sound, kumar2016audio} focus on urban sounds like jackhammers and traffic noise as signals to geolocate.
 We hypothesize that wildlife sounds offer another promising signal.
 Each species has a defined geographic range, and identifying audible species in a recording can help constrain the possible locations.
 Intuitively, by intersecting range maps of detected species, we can significantly narrow down the search area (Fig.~\ref{fig:overview}).
 If the detected species have large ranges, then the search area might still involve hundreds or thousands of square kilometers.
 However, if any of the detected species has a restricted range, the plausible search space might be narrowed down to tens of kilometers.